allo-protocol/allo-v2/generated-docs/contracts/core/Allo.md

 function updatePercentFee(uint256 _percentFee) external nonpayable
 ```

-Updates the fee percentage
+Updates the fee percentage.

-*Use this to update the fee percentage Requirements: The caller must be allo owner*
+*Use this to update the fee percentage. &#39;msg.sender&#39; must be Allo owner.*

 #### Parameters